modelica/ModelicaSpecification/Tutorial.md

 end Modelica;
 ```
 Both definitions of a1 and a2 refer to the same connector, namely
-Modelica.Mechanics.Rotational.Interfaces.Flange_a.
+`Modelica.Mechanics.Rotational.Interfaces.Flange_a`.
 In all cases, the first part of the names
-(here: "Interfaces", "Modelica" and "Blocks") are searched in upper hierarchies until they are
+(here: `Interfaces`, `Modelica` and `Blocks`) are searched in upper hierarchies until they are
 found.

 #### Encapsulated classes and import statement

 Copying or moving package Modelica.Mechanics.Rotational from the example above to another
 location requires tool support and not simple file copying, because elements of this package may access packages
-outside of package Rotational, such as "Blocks.Interfaces.RealInput u":
+outside of package Rotational, such as `Blocks.Interfaces.RealInput u`:
 One way of minimizing that tool dependency "self-contained classes"
 have been introduced in Modelica 1.4 which are defined with the class-prefix `encapsulated`.
 A possible
 way to structure libraries is shown in the following example, taken from the Modelica Standard